-A District initiative includes the implementation of Multi-Tier System of Supports (MTSS).
-This is a process for identifying those students at specified grade levels who are struggling in school and then providing differentiated instruction and intervention to address their needs.
-Part of the process involves screening all students three times per year to identify students who are at grade level (Benchmark or Tier 1), slightly below grade level (Strategic or Tier 2), and those below grade level (Intensive or Tier 3), as measured by screening assessments such as AIMSweb.
+A District initiative includes the implementation of Multi-Tier System of Supports or MTSS.
+This is a process used for identifying those students at specified grade levels who are struggling in school and then providing differentiated instruction and intervention to address their needs.
+Part of the process involves screening all students three times per year to identify students who are at grade level (Benchmark or Tier 1), slightly below grade level (Strategic or Tier 2), and those well below grade level (Intensive or Tier 3), as measured by a screening assessment such as AIMSweb+.

 Following the screening assessments, students' individual Tiers are identified and an instructional plan is implemented for them.
-Tier 2 and Tier 3 students will be grouped for additional teacher guided instruction designed to improve their skills.
+Tier 2 and Tier 3 students will be grouped for additional guided instruction designed to improve their skills.
 Some of these students will receive this instruction with teachers other than their homeroom teacher.
 They will, however, continue to receive their regular instruction with their assigned teacher.

 Over the course of the intervention plan, Tier 2 and Tier 3 students are progress monitored to determine if growth is occurring as a result of the intervention.
 During and following the intervention program, results from the progress monitoring will be reviewed to determine the success of the intervention.
-Following a specific intervention, students may move to a different tier and continue to receive the same intervention plan, or remain in their current tier and receive a different intervention program.
+Following a specific intervention period, students may move to a different tier, remain in their current tier and continue to receive the same intervention plan, or remain in their current tier and receive a different intervention program.
 The decision will be based solely upon the results of the progress monitoring data that has been collected over the intervention period.

-Parental involvement is key to a student's individual success.
+Parental and guardian involvement is key to a student's individual success.
 Therefore, communication with the parent/guardian will be made as deemed necessary to insure student success and progress.

-TITLE 1
+TITLE I

-Title 1 is a grant funded by the Federal Government to support literacy in districts or schools that meet socio-economic criteria.
-Four DASD Elementary Schools are eligible for Title 1 funding: Beaver Creek, Bradford Heights, East Ward, and Lionville Elementary schools.
-With Title 1 funds, the district purchases materials to support early literacy skills, provides an instructional support aide, and partially supports Camp Success and full day Kindergarten for eligible students in the eligible schools.
-Based upon multiple literacy assessments administered by school staff members, kindergarten and first grade students are identified to participate in the Title 1 program.
-Parents will be notified of their child's eligibility and provide permission for him/her to receive Title 1 support.
-Parents may direct questions to each school's Title 1 coordinator.
+Title I is a grant funded by the Federal Government to support literacy in districts or schools that meet socio-economic criteria.
+Four DASD Elementary Schools are eligible for Title I funding: Beaver Creek, Bradford Heights, East Ward, and Lionville Elementary schools.
+With Title I funds, the district purchases materials to support early literacy skills and partially supports full day Kindergarten for eligible students in the eligible schools.
+Based upon multiple literacy assessments administered by school staff members, kindergarten and first grade students are identified to participate in the Title I program.
+Parents will be notified of their child's eligibility and provide permission for him/her to receive Title I support.
+Parents may direct questions to each school's Title I coordinator.